 What’s the best way to learn to shoot and sharpen your skills?
-Of course, that would be clay shooting!
+Clay shooting, of course!
 With a low-pressure environment, proper instruction, patience, and precision, you can become a crack shot with the right effort.
-But how do you decide where to start with clay shooting?
+But how do you decide where to start target shooting?
 Here at Mid-Valley Clays & Shooting School, we offer that comfortable environment you need and some of the best instructors in the Portland and Willamette Valley areas.

 Trap shooting was the first method of clay shooting to be invented.
 In the 18th century, they would use live birds as targets but eventually switched to glass and clay targets.
 Little has changed in the way of trap shooting since its invention.
 Why mess with perfection?
 We offer singles and doubles here at Mid Valley Clays & Shooting School.
 Trap shooting is excellent for beginners hoping to get a taste of target shooting.
-Even if you’ve never held a gun before, you can still have success with a bit of trap shoot training.
+Even if you’ve never held a gun, you can still succeed with some trap shooting training.

-Invented in the early 20th century, skeet shooting is ore about building your skill with crossing targets.
+Invented in the early 20th century, skeet shooting is more about building your skill with crossing targets.
 The variety of angles is especially what sets skeet apart from trap shooting.
 Skeet shooting will help take you to the next level if you’re an intermediate shooter.
-If you want to get to that next level, get in touch with one of our instructors.
+If you want to get to that next level, contact one of our instructors.
 They can sharpen your hand-eye coordination in a measured way, step by step.

 Sporting clays is one of the most popular shooting games in the US, typically made up of 10-15 stations on a course.
-Sporting clays was meant to simulate game flushing in the wild.
+Sporting clays were meant to simulate game flushing in the wild.
 You will rely on the skills you have built on the skeet and trap ranges.
-This is the perfect environment for hunters to sharpen their eye before or during bird season.
+This is the perfect environment for hunters to sharpen their eyes before or during bird season.

 If you like each of the above practices but can’t choose one, five-stand might be for you.
 A spin-off of sporting clays, five-stand presents shooters with five targets at each of the five stations.
-It offers a different type of excitement, difficulty, and variety than any other shooting discipline.
+It offers excitement, difficulty, and a variety different from any other shooting discipline.
 It is an excellent method for hunters to get back into the swing of things before their season begins.
 You’ll get the variety you need to refocus your skills before the real thing, from high fliers to ground grazers.
 Five-stand can be done by beginners but is especially helpful for advanced shooters and seasoned hunters.

 Here at Mid Valley Clays & Shooting School, there’s something for everyone, no matter what type of shotgun shooting you’re interested in.
-Visit our pro shop before you start to get the right gear, then work with an instructor to have tremendous success on the range.
-Whether skeet, trap, sporting clays or 5-stand, Mid Valley Clays & Shooting School, Nestled in the Willamette Valley just south of Portland, Oregon, is the place to do it.
+Visit our pro shop for professional help choosing the right gear, then work with an instructor to succeed on the range.
+Whether skeet, trap, sporting clays, or 5-stand, Mid Valley Clays & Shooting School, Nestled in the Willamette Valley just south of Portland, Oregon, is the place to do it.
 Consider us for your next “claycation.”